IBM-Cloud/satellite-mvi-lab/README.md

 ```
 oc -n openshift tag quay.io/openshift-release-dev/ocp-v4.0-art-dev@sha256:51e2043014581f30f456f54aacd983b6736b3a7d83c171ed7e0f78d3c13b550e driver-toolkit:410.84.202303181059-0
 ```
-- Exeute the command.
+- Execute the command.
 Then delete the pod nvidia-driver-daemonset-xxx-.
 It will get recreated and the driver will install.
 - Verify that all pods are running:
 ```
 [35] root@Satellite Deployer:/ # oc get pod -n nvidia-gpu-operator